Image

 Key to Symbols

-PBT (Persistent Bioaccumulative Toxicant) – Does not break down readily from natural processes, accumulates in organisms concentrating as it moves up the food chain, and is harmful in small quantities.
+PBT (Persistent Bioaccumulative Toxicant) – Harm in small quantities while not breaking down readily from natural processes, accumulating in organisms, and concentrating as it moves up the food chain.

-Breast Cancer – Known to increase mammary gland tumors in animals.
+Breast Cancer – Increased risk of mammary gland tumors in animal experiments.

-Gene Damage – Can cause or increase the rate of mutations, which are changes in genetic material in cells.
+Gene Damage – Increases in the rate of mutations, which are changes in genetic material in cells.

-Brain/Nervous System Harm – Can cause damage to the nervous system including the brain.
+Brain/Nervous System Harm – Damage to the nervous system including the brain.

 Other Health Effects – Can cause serious damage on contact or ingestion.

-Irritates the Eyes – Can cause irritation or serious damage to the eye.
+Eye Irritation – Irritation or serious damage to the eyes.

-Irritates the Skin – Can cause irritation or serious damage to the skin.
+Skin Irritation – Irritation or serious damage to the skin.

 Flammable – Easily ignited and capable of burning rapidly.